 As an organisation that cares deeply about the health and welfare of animals and takes its responsibilities in ensuring the safety of the pet food produced and sold in Australia, the PFIAA continues to watch and monitor this issue, alongside the Pet Food Institute (our American trade association counterpart).

-As the situation unfolds, vets, nutritionists, cardiologists, manufacturers, suppliers and academia are coming together to understand the condition.
 Investigation of potential links between pet food and DCM are underway, and the PFIAA will continue to report and act in the best interests of the pets that our members collectively feed.

 Some useful sources of more information:

 - The Pet Food Institute (US) Q&A on Dilated Cardiomyopathy

 - The US Food & Drug Administration (FDA) Questions & Answers

 The Pet Food Institute (PFI) in the USA have recently updated their information on Dilated Cardiomyopathy (DCM).

 The U.S. Food & Drug Administration (FDA) provided an update on 3 November 2020 regarding an investigation into case reports of dilated cardiomyopathy (DCM) in dogs not genetically predisposed to the disease.